 Wat Pho: Reclining Buddha Temple in Bangkok

 Wat Pho in Bangkok, or better known as the Temple of the Reclining Buddha, is one of the most important Buddhist temple complexes in the Thai capital.
-On a temple tour you will discover many beautiful things: colorfuly decorated chedis, golden Buddha statues, a massage school, beautiful mural paintings, stone statues and many different historic buildings make this temple complex absolutely worth seeing.
+On a temple tour, you will discover many beautiful things.
+Colorful decorated chedis, golden Buddha statues, a massage school, beautiful mural paintings, stone statues and many different historic buildings make this temple complex absolutely worth seeing.
 In case you get tired, you will even have the opportunity to relax while having a temple massage.
-The ultimate attraction of the Wat Pho temple, however, is the approximately 46-meter-long sleeping Buddha, which attracts thousands of visitors every day and so a visit is one of the best things to do in Bangkok.
+The ultimate attraction of the Wat Pho temple, however, is the approximately 46-meter-long sleeping Buddha, which attracts thousands of visitors every day and so a visit is definitely one of the best things to do in Bangkok.